Resinchem/Ultimate-Bedside-Lamp/docs/sounds.md

 ---

-### Supported Sound Files
+## Supported Sound Files
-The system supports any `.mp3` file.
+The system supports any standard `.mp3` file.
 While you can use full-length songs, the system will "loop" the audio to create a continuous alarm.

 > **🎵 Choose Your Soundtrack Wisely**<br>A word of advice: choose your alarm sounds carefully.
 There is no faster way to grow to loathe your favorite song than by making it the reason you have to stop dreaming and go to work.
 If you're unsure, "Gentle Waves" is a safe bet; "Industrial Jackhammer" is only for the bravest souls.
 {: .note }